 WHAT IS A LYMPH SYSTEM?

 The lymphatic system is essential for healthy immune function and defense against possible harmful pathogens.
-It plays a major role in removing waste and toxins from the body.
-With close to 700 lymph nodes spread throughout the body, it’s no wonder the lymph system has such a powerful effect on our health.
+It plays a significant role in removing waste and toxins from the body.
+With close to 700 lymph nodes spread throughout the body, it’s no wonder the lymph system has a powerful effect on our health.

 HOW DOES THE LYMPH SYSTEM WORK?

 Lymph fluid flows throughout the body through a network of lymph vessels.
 The vessels connect to lymph nodes which act as filters.
 These filters trap and destroy harmful substances that the body does not need.
 White blood cells are created in these lymph nodes, which fight bacteria, viruses, and damaged or cancer cells.
 The lymph fluid will then carry the waste product and destroy cells back into the bloodstream.
 This waste will then be cleaned from the system through the kidneys and liver and eliminated through our bowel movements or urine.

 Sometimes lymph nodes trap bacteria or viruses they cannot deal with at that time.
 This is where we get swollen lymph nodes tender to the touch.
 Cancer cells can sometimes spread by traveling through the lymph system.
 Cancer can also start in a lymph node, which will usually swell but not be painful.
 If you notice a painless, swollen lymph node, having your general practitioner check it out as soon as possible would be advisable.

 DYSFUNCTION IN THE LYMPH SYSTEM?

 Many conditions can affect the lymphatic system.
 Some conditions develop before birth, some during childhood, and still others can develop due to disease or injury to the body.
 Here are some of the more common lymphatic disorders.